-Drive approximately 1 hour and 15 minutes back to Beijing, where this evening, you will experience a thrilling acrobatic show before returning to your hotel.
+Drive approximately 1 hour and 15 minutes back to Beijing, where this evening, you will experience a thrilling acrobatic show and dinner at a local restaurant before returning to your hotel.

 Great Wall of China - Originally built under the first Emperor of China, Qin Shi Huang, the Great Wall of China is the country's most iconic sight.
 Snaking through the northern countryside from the Gobi Desert in the west into the Bohai Sea in the east, the Great Wall of China is the longest wall in the world and was used as a fortification against northern nomadic tribes.
 The current structure dates back to the Ming Dynasty - over 700 years old.